Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Mod representations.

 \end{defn}

-\begin{rk} The paper~\cite{Morraatomes} also studies the representations~$\mA_{r, \lambda}$ when~$r = p-3$, in which case they are not generic according to our conventions.
-Since our results in Section~\ref{principalseriesrestriction} are for generic principal series, we exclude these cases from considerations.
+\begin{rk} The papers~\cite{Morraatomes} also studies the representations~$\mA_{r, \lambda}$ when~$r = p-3$, in which case they are not generic according to our conventions.
+Since some of our results in Section~\ref{principalseriesrestriction} are for generic principal series, we exclude these cases from consideration.
 When~$r = p-2$ there are many atomes automorphes of length~$2$, whose factors are generic principal series, but they are not covered by the results in~\cite{Morraatomes}.
 This is the reason why we introduced ``very generic" representations in Section~\ref{defngeneric}. \end{rk}